LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 Updating Spack
 ==============

-Spack may be updated without updating radiuss-shared-ci, however there are regularly changes in the Spack configuration formatting and options that will force you to update `radiuss-spack-configs`_ and `Uberenv`_.
+Spack may be updated without updating the radiuss-shared-ci project version.
+However, there are often changes in the Spack configuration formatting and options that will require you to update `radiuss-spack-configs`_ and `Uberenv`_.

 Updating radiuss-spack-configs
 ==============================